As a Performer

 Based out of Brookline, MA, Margaret currently works as a freelance performer throughout the greater Boston and New England area, specializing in musical theatre.
 In just the past year she has acted as concertmaster for a number of productions, most recently Pippin and Anastasia at Boston University, and the final pilot production of How to Train Your Dragon Jr. for the Wellesley Theatre Project.
 She premiered several original productions, including Waiting for Tuesday at Boston Conservatory, and Autobiography of Red and Three Courses at Boston Center for the Arts.

 In addition to musical theatre, Margaret is well versed in contemporary, classical, and religious repertoire.
-She has played for a number of choral performances, pops concerts, weddings, and events.
+She often plays for choral performances, pops concerts, weddings, and events.

 Performance Reel